Gifty247/LaneNet-Nighttime-Performance/README.md

 1. Start the CARLA server as described above
 2. Run the 'project-deployment1.py' script
 3. The simulation will start, and the vehicle should detect lanes using the loaded LaneNet model.

+## Pretrained Weights
+This project uses pretrained weights from the [LaneNet PyTorch implementation](https://github.com/IrohXu/lanenet-lane-detection-pytorch.git) by IrohXu.
+These weights were used as the starting point for fine-tuning the model to improve performance under nighttime driving conditions.

+###How to Use the Pretrained Weights
+1. Download the Weights: Clone the repository or download the pretrained weights from [here](https://github.com/IrohXu/lanenet-lane-detection-pytorch.git).
+2. Load the Weights: Place the weights in the appropriate directory and specify the path in your configuration file or code.